mco-gh/mco.dev/content/post/found/revive.md

 coverImage = "/img/revive.jpg"
 +++

-This poingnant tale of grief and recovery is the best article I read this week.
+This poignant tale of grief and recovery is the best article I read this week.

 <!--more-->